karmarun/karma.run/README.md

 ## Roadmap

 There are many features and tasks yet to be implemented.
 Some of them are:
+ * Write lots of unit tests and measure code coverage.
  * Releasing a karma.run-compatible web-based GUI ("the web editor") as FOSS.
  * Writing and releasing official client libraries for different programming languages.